We’re thrilled to announce that The Cadet to Career Podcast is live!

 The workshop will provide learners with some of the knowledge and skills necessary for successful career planning.

-Bonus Episode – Westminster Award Selection Special
+Episode 5 – Westminster Award 2025 Selection Special

 Deep in the heart of leafy Somerset, 44 candidates gathered at the Mill-On-The-Brue outdoor activity centre for the 2025 Westminster Award selection event.
 How did they do?
 Find out here in our podcast special…

-Episode 4 – Moving On Up – Entering The Job Market
+Episode 6 – Entering The Job Market

 This episode draws of the experience of people who talk about some of the very different options when thinking about what’s next – either into work for the first time, or progressing in an existing career.
 From hints-and-tips when preparing for interview, to apprenticeships, and a career in the armed forces, it’s all covered in this bumper episode.
 Host Laura Cook talks to recruitment specialist Esther Marsden, apprenticeship coach Chris Littlewood and Brigadier Gary McDade, currently working with Cadets at Regional Command.